gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/NewAM.png?raw=true)

 > [!Note]
 >- We need to create the association in the fact table/view and bring in the association, the attributes of the dimension, here.
+In other words, you cannot create JOIN/UNION here.
 >- We can create variables to map to the "input parameter" created in the graphic view.

 **This is a good article regarding Analytic Model.**